KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/2component/README.md

 >
 >3. `styleUrls` - the name of the external stylesheets for this component (Styles can be internal to the component file.)
 >
->The `class AppComponent` contains business-logic for the component.
+>The `class AppComponent` contains behaviors and business-logic for the component.
 We'll add business logic in a later session.
 >
 >The _app.component.spec.ts_ file is for writing tests, which is outside the scope of our sessions.
 >